Ern Malley hoax: Immediate impact

 The South Australian police prosecuted Harris for publishing immoral and obscene material.
-The only prosecution witness was a police detective, whose evidence included the statement 'I don't know what "incestuous" means, but I think there is a suggestion of indecency about it'".
+The only prosecution witness was a police detective, whose evidence included the statement 'I don't know what "incestuous" means, but I think there is a suggestion of indecency about it'.
 Despite this, and several distinguished expert witnesses arguing for Harris, he was found guilty and fined £5.
 Angry Penguins soon folded.

 Most people, including most educated people with an interest in the arts, were persuaded of the validity of McAuley and Stewart's "experiment".
 The two had deliberately written bad poetry, passed it off under a plausible alias to the country's most prominent publisher of modernist poetry, and completely taken him in.
 Harris, they said, could not tell real poetry from fake, good from bad.

+For services to Australian literature, Ern Malley was awarded the degree of "Doctor of Science in Oxometry" by the Sydney University Oxometrical Society.

 The Ern Malley hoax had long-lasting repercussions.
 To quote the Oxford Companion to Australian Literature, "More important than the hoax itself was the effect it had on the development of Australian poetry.
 The vigorous and legitimate movement for modernism in Australian writing, espoused by many writers and critics in addition to the members of the Angry Penguins group, received a severe setback, and the conservative element was undoubtedly strengthened."

 In a 1975 interview with Earle Hackett, Sidney Nolan credited Ern Malley with inspiring him to paint his first Ned Kelly series (1946–47), saying "It made me take the risk of putting against the Australian bush an utterly strange object."